-Are you noticing plants wilting?
-Leaf tips browning?
-Yellowing leaves?
+Are you noticing plants wilting, leaf tips browning or yellowing leaves?

 For now, let’s get back to those pesky pests!

 Fungus gnats are small black flies.
 You will usually find them running around the soil surface or on leaves.
 Symptoms and damage from these pesky pests will be wilting, poor growth and yellowing leaves.
-The damage created on your lovely plants are caused by larvae feeding on roots and any leaves that are in contact with the soil.
-These little guys love when you overwater your plants as it creates the perfect environment for the larvae.
+The damage created on your lovely plants is caused by larvae feeding on roots and any leaves that are in contact with the soil.
+These little guys love when you over water your plants as it creates the perfect environment for the larvae.

-To control fungus gnats, reduce the amount of water given to each plant, where possible.
+To control fungus gnats, reduce the amount of water given to each plant.
 In so doing, you will avoid algae growth on the soil.
 Insecticides can be brought in if issues continue after a couple weeks of adjusting watering practices.

-Next are mealybugs.
-Although they have a rather fun name, they are not!
-These pesky pests are white, almost “cotton-y” masses.
+Our next pest is mealybugs.
+Although they have a rather fun name, they are not fun at all!
+These peskypests are white, almost “cotton-y” masses.
 You’ll find them hiding in the leaf axils on the lower surfaces of leaves and on the roots.
 Infested plants become stunted and severe infestations can cause plants to die.

 You can begin to control these pests by running a steady stream of water on the lower leaves as well as on the soil.
 This will flush the water through the bottom and help drown those pests out.
 If you are not successful, you can use a safe insecticide and follow the instructions on the bottle.

 Mites… Small but mighty!
 Mites, specifically the two-spotted spider mite (just got a little more eerie didn’t it!) are very small pests that can be unnoticed until plants become extremely damaged.
-The damage will be found by way of yellowing leaves, leaves that are specked (ie. The speckles on leaves may be dark brownish to black circles – these are the places where the mites feed), webbing (ie. Just like spider webs), loss of leaves and damage could ultimately lead to plant death if mites increase.
+The damage will be found by way of yellowing leaves, leaves that are specked (i.e. the speckles on leaves may be dark brownish to black circles – these are the places where the mites feed), webbing (i.e. just like spider webs), loss of leaves and this damage could ultimately lead to plant death if mites increase.